MurphyPone/murphypone.github.io/src/content/voyager.md

 = \arg \max \limits_{s \in \mathcal S}\; p_{R | S}(r | s)P(s)
 $$

-leaving us with the maximum **_a posteriori_** decision rule.
-And, in the case that all priors are equal (as we assume with our binary code), this can also be further simplified to a **Maximum Likelihood** decision rule
+leaving us with the **Maximum _A Posteriori_** decision rule.
+And, in the case that all priors are equal (as we assume with our binary code), this can also be further simplified to a **Maximum Likelihood** decision rule:

 $$
 \hat s = \arg \max \limits_{s \in \mathcal S} \;p_{R | S}(r | s)